VirtoCommerce/vc-module-openid-connect/README.md

 * `UserNameClaimType`: Specifies the claim type used to retrieve the username.
 Default value is `"name"`.
 * `EmailClaimType`: Specifies the claim type used to retrieve the email address.
 Default value is `"email"`.
 * `HasLoginForm`: A boolean value indicating whether to display a dedicated login form or not.
 Default value is `true`.
 * `Priority`: An integer value specifying the sorting order of the authentication method.
-Default value is `0`.
+Default value is `1`.
 * `Authority`: The URL of the OIDC provider.
 This is the base address of the identity provider, e.g., https://localhost:5001.
 * `ClientId`: The client identifier issued to the application by the OIDC provider.
 * `ClientSecret`: The client secret issued to the application by the OIDC provider.
 This should be kept confidential.
 * `Scope`: An array of strings specifying the scopes requested from the OIDC provider.
-Default value is `["openid", "profile"]`.
+Default value is `["openid", "profile", "email"]`.
 * `ResponseMode`: Defines how the authorization response is returned.
 Default value is `"form_post"`.
 * `ResponseType`: Specifies the type of response expected from the OIDC provider.
 Default value is `"id_token"`.
 * `GetClaimsFromUserInfoEndpoint`: A boolean value indicating whether to retrieve additional claims from the user info endpoint.